Home

 - Way Out West

-Game on the settlement of the Wild West by Britons Martin Wallace and Warfrog.
+Game on the settlement of the Wild West by

-Although the more-professionally-presented-than-in-previous-years outing
+more-professionally-presented-than-in-previous-years outing

-poses as a nice, innocent society game, digging under its Western hardpan
+poses as a nice, innocent society game, digging under its

-reveals a wargame, albeit somewhat abstracted, as cowboys ride around and
+Western hardpan reveals a war game, albeit somewhat abstracted,

-shoot up the landscape, scarcely noticing the pusillanimous sheriffs.
+as cowboys ride around and shoot up the landscape, scarcely

-and the interaction of the tiles in the cities.
-It is only unfortunate that
+action choices and the interaction of the tiles in the

-shot dead is one of the
+cities.
+It is only unfortunate that shot dead is one of the

-i.e. the rules permitting unfettered and unending
+Kramer principles, i.e. the rules permitting unfettered and

-any chance of victory.
+drive him from any chance of victory.
+Thus, probably only of

-Thus, probably only of interest to the "V for Violence" set.
+interest to the "V for Violence" set.
+With such nice systems,

-With such nice systems, a better rudder is wished for future efforts.
+a better rudder is wished for future efforts.
+A summary card

-is sorely needed.
+sorely needed.

 - Wilson's Creek

-Lyon vs. Price in Missouri.
-Basically an average entry in the system
+the earliest battles, Lyon vs. Price in Missouri.
+Basically an

-leavened by a special factor.
-In the battle, Lyon had sent his lieutenant
+average entry in the system leavened by a special factor.
+In the

-Siegel to travel around to the enemy rear and attack at a crucial moment.
+the enemy rear and attack at a crucial moment.
+In the game the

-In the game the players do not know for sure when Siegel will arrive and
+players do not know for sure when Siegel will arrive and thus

-thus must practice risk management against that event.
+must practice risk management against that event.

 - Wings of War: Famous Aces